Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a Utah credit service organization bond cost?

 The Division of Consumer Protection of the Utah Department of Commerce requires that all applicants wishing to become a Utah credit service organization (CSO)—sometimes called a credit repair company—must first submit a $100,000 surety bond as part of the registration process.
 Because of the risk associated with these bonds, as well as the large amount, applications must be submitted to underwriters, who will then review the applicant’s credit in order to determine an adequate premium amount that must be paid prior to issuing the bond.
-Applicants with exceptional credit may qualify to pay an annual premium of as little as 2% of the total bond amount!

 The best way to find out exactly how much you’ll pay for your Utah surety bond is to request your free bond quote now!

 If you’re ready to purchase a credit service organization surety bond in Utah, call SuretyBonds.com at 1 (800) 308-4358 or fill out our online bond request form now.
 We can provide your free, no-obligation bond quote within 1 business day of submitting your application!

 Credit service organization bonds are obtained in order to protect the division, as well as all consumers, from suffering financial loss or damage due to the credit repair company’s failure to comply with state regulations—specifically by engaging in any prohibited activity included in Utah Code 12–21–3.